shdlabs/SSTorytime/README.md

 * * [The Shape of Knowledge](https://medium.com/@mark-burgess-oslo-mb/semantic-spacetime-1-the-shape-of-knowledge-86daced424a5)
 * * [Why you still can’t find what you’re looking for…](https://medium.com/p/922d113177e7)

-This project aims to turn intentionally created data and notes into stories we call reasoning.
+This project aims to turn intentionally created data (like written notes or snippets cut and pasted into a file) into linked and searchable knowledge, tracing the stories that we call reasoning, and solving puzzles by connecting the dots between bits of information you curate.

 Stories are one of the most important forms of information, whether they describe happenings, calculations, tales of provenance, system audits...
 Stories underpin everything that happens.